quantum-kittens/quantum-prompt-generator/README.md

 # quantum-prompt-generator
-A writing prompte generator for the Gotham Writers Workshop game show
+A writing prompt generator for the Gotham Writers Workshop game show